kstenerud/dogma/dogma_v1.md

 Design Objectives
 -----------------

-The design objectives of Dogma are, in descending order of importance:
+Dogma is designed primarily for documentation purposes (although it is also parser friendly).
+Its design objectives are:

 ### Human readability

-Dogma's primary use case is describing text and binary data in a formalized way for documentation.
+First and foremost it must be human friendly since documentation is for explaining and describing.
 It must therefore be human-accessible, while also being concise and unambiguous.
+Comments are also important for guiding readers through the more complex portions of a format.

 ### Improved expressiveness

 Binary formats tend to be structured in much more complicated ways than text formats in order to optimize for speed, throughput, and ease-of-processing.
-A metalanguage would require much more expressiveness in order to describe such data.
+A metalanguage requires much more expressiveness in order to describe such data.

 * **Repetition**: Any sequence of bits can have repetition applied to it, for a specific number of occurrences or a range of occurrences.
-* **Variables**: Some constructs (such as ["here" documents](https://en.wikipedia.org/wiki/Here_document) or length delimited fields) require access to previously decoded values.
+* **Variables**: Some constructs (such as ["here" documents](https://en.wikipedia.org/wiki/Here_document) or length delimited fields) require access to values decoded elsewhere.
 Dogma supports assigning decoded values to variables.
-* **Exclusion**: Sometimes it's easier to express something as "everything except for ...".
+* **Exclusion**: Sometimes it's easier to express something as "this set, except for ...".
-* **Grouping**: Grouping expressions together is a convenience that most other BNF offshoots have already adopted.
+* **Grouping**: For overriding the default operator precedence, or to make things more clear for a reader.
 * **Prose**: In many cases, the actual encoding of something is already well-known and specified elsewhere, or is too complex for Dogma to describe adequately.
 Prose offers a free-form way to describe part of a grammar.
-* **Whitespace not significant**: Many BNF notations (including the original BNF) assign meaning to whitespace (for example: whitespace as concatenation, or linefeeds to mark the end of a rule).
-This is bad from a UX perspective because it makes things harder for a human to parse in many circumstances, and reduces the ways in which a rule can be expressed over multiple lines.
+* **Whitespace not significant**: Whitespace _never_ has any implied meaning (e.g. many BNF-style grammars use whitespace to imply concatenation).
+Whitespace is only used to separate tokens, and for visual alignment.

 ### Binary grammar support